jhthompson12/jhthompson12.github.io/index.md

 ---

 ##### I love making useful things.
 This site exists to share some of my favorite personal projects that (I hope) are good enough to expose to the public.
-Feel free to reach out with any questions or comments and stay tuned for more posts in the future!
+Feel free to reach out with any questions or comments and stay tuned for more posts!

 ## Personal Projects
 ### Baby SpiCroft - A Raspberry Pi Baby Monitor and Smart Speaker Built on Open Source